-In spite of its simplicity, the present model has some surprisingly realistic features (see, e.g., remark ~\ref{rem:5.2}).
+In spite of its simplicity, the present model has some surprisingly realistic features (see, e.g., remark ~\ref{rem:3.2}).
 Its most unrealistic aspect is, of course, the lack of vacuum polarization, which allows us to work in Fock space and yields an unphysical conservation law, which is, however, responsible for the relatively easy estimates of the time evolution, viz., of the return probability amplitude of the Weisskopf-Wigner state.
-When the ''counterrotating'' term given by \eqref{(3.2.8)} is added to $H$, this is no longer the case, but a perturbative treatment (\cite{Dav}, see also \cite{DaNu}) is available: the final results for the Lamb shift, as well as for the line shape, are in good agreement with experiment.

-As a final remark, the conservation laws in the present model reduce its potential application to the study of irreversibility \cite{therm2}.
-It allows, however, a discussion of the problem of the arrow of time (see section 3.2).
-We believe that the fact that we use the ''method of decay without analyticity'' described in the introduction and in greater detail in section 3.1, which does not add any new or controversial issues involved in some special notion of ''resonance'', is of particular importance in discussion of such conceptual issues.
+In fact, we know of no other model in which a closed form exists for the expectation value of the resolvent on a particular state, which simulates an explicit ``pole term'' in the lower half-plane as a consequence of the interaction - a fact we find remarkable.